ehren/ceto/README.md

 ## Intro

-**ceto** experimental dialect of C++ with a python ish syntax using infix expressions and function calls (that may optionally take indented blocks) and a python ish reference counted class-semantics (except immutable/const by default).
-We aspire to a simple "copy it, refcount it, or pass but don't store by const ref" approach to safety (with a few extensions like cppfront inspired move from last use of unique) with runsafe checks and unsafe blocks for the rest.
+Experimental dialect of C++ with a python ish syntax using infix expressions and function calls (that may optionally take indented blocks) and a python ish reference counted class-semantics (except immutable/const by default).
+We aspire to a simple "copy it, refcount it, or pass but don't store by const ref" approach to safety (with a few extensions like cppfront inspired move from last use of unique) with static checks, C++ compile time checks and static_asserts, runtime checks, and unsafe blocks for the rest.

 ```python
 # see the tests and selfhost directories for more examples